Xbox2020/BIBA-Patients-Services-Dashboard-Delirium-and-Dementia-in-a-Hospital-Management-Environment./README.md

    - 	The average cost per visit
    - 	The percentage of costs covered by insurances
    - 	The occupancy of the hospital beds

+- c.
+Insights into Contractors contribution to Patient 1st ;

   (2) Many beginner web dashboards lack secure handling of sensitive data and user access control.
 This project demonstrates the dangers of such design and how to correct them in its advanced phase 2.